-As a wet-weather riding expert, here are some tips to get you riding outside throughout the season, no matter the weather:
+After six years of riding year-round in Seattle, here are some tips from a wet-weather riding expert to get you riding outside throughout the season, no matter the weather:

 1. Accept and embrace that you’re going to get wet

 It may sound silly, but you’ve got to mentally prepare yourself.
 Accept that you are going to get soaked, that your feet might get soggy, that everything is going to get covered in road grime, that you’re going to go slower and that you’ll be going to do laundry and bike maintenance later.
 Know that the first 30 minutes are going to be the worst.
 Once you’re soaked down to the core, you just can’t get any wetter and so you can only embrace it.
 Feeling miserable?
 Think about that hot cup of coffee and warm shower waiting for you post-ride.
 Plus, who wants to spend five hours on a trainer indoors?
 Just invite some riding buddies or plug in your favourite tunes and go!

 2. Staying Dry.
 “There is no bad weather, only bad gear.”

 Being wet is uncomfortable but it can also cool you down –especially in wet and windy conditions.
 When you’re body is fighting to keep you warm, you increase your chance of getting sick, so consider adding the following items to your wardrobe and bike to stay dry:

 – Fenders: It’s may not be “pro” but full, quality fender will keep your butt and legs somewhat dry while protecting your bike from dirt and road grime.

 – Mud flaps: While these little fender add-on won’t necessarily increase your comfort, other riders will thank you for it.
 Mud flaps helps prevent the rider behind you from getting sprayed in the face and covered in road grit.